Eku, Delta: The Origin of the Eku people from Urhobo

-Subsequently it was expressed that they needed to get comfortable Isiokoro which now their familial home.
+Subsequently, it was expressed that they needed to get comfortable Isiokoro which now their familial home.
 It was accounted for that they lived in harmony with each other, however because of expansion in populace they started to confront struggle which followed over farmland issues.
 Due to this issue battle was prompted in Eku against Ovu who were union with Ukoriri and Okpara.
 Together they pursue Eku up to a spot called Ogorivwo.
 At Ogorivwo they settled down yet before long assaulted by their adversaries.
 Because of this Eku needed to move from Ogorivwo to Orhouno where she was over and again attarked.
-They then, at that point moved Orhoaware.In this new settlement, the Eku public observer the passing of their kids at whatever point they were out in ranch.
+They then, at that point moved Orhoaware.In this new settlement, the Eku public observed the passing of their kids at whatever point they were out in ranch.
 Accordingly, they needed to look for the help of an Oracle who uncovered to them the purpose for the accidents in their general public.
-The Oracle they counsel said that the Eku settlement was excessively near the lords of the waterway Orhoaware where they settled didn't have any desire to be upset.
+The Oracle they counsel said that the Eku settlement was excessively near the lords of the waterway.
+Orhoaware where they settled didn't have any desire to be upset.
 The prophet told them to push a bit forward and make a road from the stream to the opposite side of the town.
 They named the spot Edjeba.
 This is where they construct their Shrine.